 LHD European spec / Personal Export Derivative TR8 LOC238X

-LOC238X, this particular TR8 was one of 39 LHD European spec / Personal Export Derivatives (PED) registered in the UK and then driven across to mainland Europe and delivered to USA/CAN Forces/Diplomats overseas.
-In particular a Woman Lt Col USAF in Europe, Germany to be specific The main difference being no cats and this car left the factory running on leaded fuel.
-The car still retains its original factory registration of LOC238X.
+LOC238X, this particular TR8 was one of 42 LHD European spec / Personal Export Derivatives (PED) registered in the UK and then driven across to mainland Europe and delivered to USA/CAN Forces/Diplomats overseas.
+In particular a Lt Col Cheryl Rumsey USAF in Europe, Germany to be specific The main difference being no cats and this car left the factory running on leaded fuel and open loop ECU.
+The car still retains its original factory UK registration of LOC238X.

 Make Triumph